July 17, 2024

 In Facebook Business Manager, go to Events Manager > Data Sources > Select your Pixel and then Test Events.

-Enter the URL of your website (if I was working with my site, I would enter https://www.analyticsmania.com) and click Open Website.
-After you are redirected to your own website, go back to the Test Events of your Pixel and check whether you see Pageviews coming from your own device.
-If nothing appears, go back to your site and refresh the page once again.
+Enter the URL of your website (if I were working with my site, I would enter https://www.analyticsmania.com) and click Open Website.
+After you are redirected to your website, go back to the Test Events of your Pixel and check whether you see Pageviews coming from your device.
+If nothing appears, return to your site and refresh the page.

-If everything is fine, this means that you have implemented Facebook Pixel with Google Tag Manager correctly.
+If everything is fine, you have correctly implemented Facebook Pixel with Google Tag Manager.

 #4.
 Facebook Conversion Tracking with Google Tag Manager